ISDuBA/ISDuBA/docs/setup.md

 vim /opt/keycloak/conf/keycloak.conf
 ```
 Paste the following for a valid configuration.
-The example-username and password are easy to guess and should not be used
-for production.

 ```
 # Basic settings for running in production.
 Change accordingly before deploying the server.